mozan/idosell-python/USAGE.md

 # Idosell Python API - Usage examples

-This comprehensive guide shows **real-world usage examples** for the Idosell Python SDK across all modules: PIM, CRM, OMS, CMS, System, and WMS.
+This guide shows **real-world usage examples** for the Idosell Python SDK across all modules: PIM, CRM, OMS, CMS, System and WMS.

-> **Note**: See README.md for basic setup.
-This file focuses on advanced, practical examples.
+> **Note**: See [README.md](README.md) for basic setup.
+This file focuses on practical examples.

 ## Client Setup